 Every week, we'll send you expert early years insights, resources, tips and inspiration straight to your inbox

-The Children and Families Act 2014 and the SEND Code of Practice 2014, were put in place to make sure that children with special educational needs and disabilities (SEND) get greater support, choice and opportunities.
+The Children and Families Act 2014, The Equalities Act 2010, and the SEND Code of Practice 2014, were put in place to make sure that children with special educational needs and disabilities (SEND) get greater support, choice, and opportunities.

-The SEND Code of Practice runs through the responsibilities that English nurseries and early years settings have in order to support children with SEN(D).
-Any childcare provider that offers free places to two, three or four-year-olds, must make sure they meet the requirements of the SEND Code of Practice.
+The SEND Code of Practice runs through the responsibilities that English nurseries and Early Years settings have in order to support children with SEND, alongside the Early Years Foundation Stage framework.

-As a nursery or early years providers, you are responsible for:
+As a nursery or early years provider, you are responsible for:

-As I am sure you will be well aware, the term ‘SEN’ is an incredibly broad spectrum.
-Children may have physical disabilities, hearing difficulties, learning disabilities, visual disabilities, social and/or emotional difficulties, special diets.
+‘SEND’ is an incredibly broad spectrum.
+Children may have physical disabilities, hearing difficulties, learning disabilities, visual disabilities, social and/or emotional difficulties, for example.